-2017 AAFP Abstract Guidelines
+2018 AAFP Abstract Guidelines

-|February 22, 2017||Abstract Submission Open|
+|February 28, 2018||Abstract Submission Open|

-|August 11, 2017||Lead Presenters selected and notified via email|
+|May 9, 2018||Lead Oral Poster Presenters selected and notified via email|

-|August 25, 2017||Confirmation from Lead Presenters due|
+|June 29, 2018||Confirmation from Lead Presenters due|

 are required to be present at their poster to discuss content and

-additional days are recommended but not
+additional days are recommended, but not required.

 |Display Period: Posters must be displayed for the entire

 three days of the conference.
 Early dismantling is

 - If an oral abstract or poster has been presented elsewhere, but not published, you may provide a "reprinted with permission" statement.
 Please note that abstracts will not be accepted or published if they have previously been presented at an ISFM meeting.